YannickTurcotte/GPSDO-Counter/README.md

 # GPSDO-Counter
 Frequency counter.
-Need 1 pps pulse.
-Gate is 1000 seconds or 10000 seconds
+Need 1 pulse per second.
+Gate is 1000 seconds or 10000 seconds.

 My gpsdo is also a frequency counter.
 If you already have a gpsdo and need a counter, this is for you.
 I did this modification for Paul.
 He was looking for a counter to his gpsdo (Lars version)